Dor-sketch/binary-perceptron-simulator/README.md

 ## 📄 License

 This project is open-sourced under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](./LICENSE) file for more information.

 ## 🎉 Acknowledgments